machanism-org/machai/ghostwriter/src/site/markdown/act.md

 properties[key] = String.format(existingValue, newValue)
 ```

-This is a powerful pattern, but it is also strict: it only works when the “existing” value contains a `%s` placeholder.
+This only works if the existing value contains a placeholder like `%s`.
+If it does not, formatting will fail.

-Why this matters:
+This mechanism is what allows patterns like:

-- If both a built-in act and a custom act exist with the same name, Ghostwriter can combine them.
+- **Built-in act provides a wrapper**, custom act injects more details.
-- If a parent act provides a wrapper template (for example, `"...%s..."`) and the child provides the content, Ghostwriter can compose them.
+- **Parent act provides a wrapper**, child act injects specifics.

 ### C) Inheriting from current configuration defaults

-When Ghostwriter applies act data to the running processor (`applyActData`), it checks whether the runtime configuration already has a value for the same key.
+When Ghostwriter applies act data to the running processor (`ActProcessor#applyActData`), it also checks the current configuration (`Configurator`).
+If a configuration value already exists for the same key, Ghostwriter formats the act’s value using the existing configuration value.

-If so, the act value is formatted using the existing configuration value:
+Conceptually:

 ```
 effectiveValue = String.format(actValue, existingConfigValue)
 ```

-This allows acts to build on top of defaults defined elsewhere (for example, in config files or system properties).
+This lets an act build on top of defaults defined elsewhere (for example, in a config file or system properties), as long as the act value has a `%s` placeholder.

 ### Practical inheritance example

-A simple “base wrapper” plus “child specialization”:
+A “base wrapper” act and a child act that injects content:

 **base.toml**